Added: Apr 5, 2019

 , claiming that the man patted her little daughter on the head. "cultural indifference"

 , she called it.
-Hysteria-serving Police rephrased the alleged head patting a "cultural missunderstanding" and indicated if that was the case they would still charge the accused man, with "battery".
-The only problem is, that second claim too did not add up.
-The accused man who was actually in the mall to do shopping for his own daughter maintained his innocence and reiterated that he had no physical contact whatsoever with the fictim nor her daughter, and that he would not even recognize them.
+Hysteria-serving Police rephrased the alleged head patting a "cultural misunderstanding" and indicated if that was the case they would still charge the accused man, with "battery".
+The only problem is, that the second claim too did not add up.
+The accused man who was actually in the mall to do shopping for his own daughter maintained his innocence and reiterated that he had no physical contact whatsoever with the fictim nor her daughter and that he would not even recognize them.
 The accused man, with no prior criminal record in the US., works as an engineer in West Virginia.
 His country's Embassy intervened to provide moderate consular support.

 April 04, 2019